A-New-BellHope/bellhopcuda/README.md

 number of receivers, whereas in the former, whereas in the former most rays will not influence any receivers.
 This is especially true for eigenrays and arrivals
-runs: these run types will work best when the user is interested in finding a handful of rays which reach an area of interest out of a large number initially traced.
+runs: these run types will work best when the user is interested in finding a handful of rays which reach an area of interest out of a large number of rays initially traced.

 #### Run type

 Transmission loss runs typically bring the largest speedups over `BELLHOP` / `BELLHOP3D`.
-Arrivals typically have worse performance, depending on the receivers' layout as discussed above.
+Arrivals typically have lower speedups, depending on the receivers' layout as discussed above.

 For ray runs, the full rays must be written out to disk, serially one after another.
 For this reason, our CUDA version does not even compute the rays on the